 Or maybe you want to transfer data from a flash or a disk to your laptop.
 Taking online classes on Zoom will require a headphone jack or an extra webcam.
 And you also want to connect your smartphone to your computer.
 For enjoying these things, you need substantial connectivity.

 It must be the last but not the least thing you should look for in the best laptops for accounting students.
-Fluid and fast keyboard with an ergonomic design help input the information in your laptop.
+A fluid and fast keyboard with an ergonomic design help input the information into your laptop.

-The quality and size of the keyboard are also important.
+The quality and size of the keyboard are also important and especially in the case of seniors and elderly parents using the laptop part-time.
 It should be sturdy and large enough for you to put information in your machine smoothly.
 Another handy thing for quick operations is the numeric pad.

 We recommend going for small laptops but buying an external numeric keypad.
 But if you don’t like buying an extra keypad for yourself, go for a laptop with a suitable and separate numeric keypad.
 It shouldn’t take much space, though.